Improving Compositionality of Neural Networks by Decoding Representations to Inputs: Abstract

 \section{Abstract}

-In traditional software programs, we take for granted how easy it is to debug code by tracing program logic from variables back to input, apply unit tests and assertion statements to block erroneous behavior, and compose programs together.
-But as the programs we write grow more complex, it becomes hard to apply traditional software to applications like computer vision or natural language.
-Although deep learning programs have demonstrated strong performance on these applications, they sacrifice many of the functionalities of traditional software programs.
-In this paper, we work towards bridging the benefits of traditional and deep learning programs by jointly training a generative model to constrain neural network activations to ``decode'' back to inputs.
-Doing so enables practitioners to probe and track information encoded in activation(s), apply assertion-like constraints on what information is encoded in an activation, and compose separate neural networks together in a plug-and-play fashion.
-In our experiments, we demonstrate applications of decodable representations to out-of-distribution detection, adversarial examples, calibration, and fairness --- while matching standard neural networks in accuracy.
+In traditional software programs, it is easy to trace program logic from variables back to input, apply assertion statements to block erroneous behavior, and compose programs together.
+Although deep learning programs have demonstrated strong performance on novel applications, they sacrifice many of the functionalities of traditional software programs.
+With this as motivation, we take a modest first step towards improving deep learning programs by jointly training a generative model to constrain neural network activations to ``decode'' back to inputs.
+We call this design a Decodable Neural Network, or DecNN.
+Doing so enables a form of compositionality in neural networks, where one can recursively compose DecNN with itself to create an ensemble-like model with uncertainty.
+In our experiments, we demonstrate applications of this uncertainty to out-of-distribution detection, adversarial example detection, and calibration --- while matching standard neural networks in accuracy.
+We further explore this compositionality by combining DecNN with pretrained models, where we show promising results that neural networks can be regularized from using protected features.